awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

     }

 **Note:** There are other CSS files located in the GitHub repository that you must add to your project.
 Ensure all of the files under the **resources** folder are included in your project.

+## Set Timeout value for Elastic Beanstalk

+When a request is made by the application to analyze a video, it may take longer then the default timeout value.
+You can increase the timeout setting for Elastic Beanstalk by placing a .config file in a **.ebextensions** folder in the root of your project.
+The following file can be used to increase the timeout value.

+      option_settings:
+        - namespace: aws:elasticbeanstalk:command
+          option_name: Timeout
+          value: 1800

+For more information, see  [Advanced environment customization with configuration files](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html).

 ## Package the project